muathali/notes/docs/light/fcp.md

 ### Fading audio edits

-As you've seen, adding a Crossfade exposes a clip's fade handles, but every audio edge contains the same built-in fade handles.
+As you've seen, adding a Cross-fade exposes a clip's fade handles, but every audio edge contains the same built-in fade handles.
 They allow you to fade that audio in or out and are a vital part of making audio edits seamless.
 Audio fades are also a good way to create a smooth transition between one music track and another.

 You should use fades on almost every audio edit, to make sure that every audio clip starts in silence and ends in silence.
 If an audio clip cuts in the middle of a noise, you can sometimes hear a click or a pop as the audio cuts in.
 To make applying audio fades easier, you can apply shortcuts (with Final Cut Pro > Commands > Customize, ⌥⌘K) to the following otherwise hidden commands: